fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 application code that results in the server crashing, you may require additional logic to avoid a false abort detection.

-The main goal here is to detect when a client intentionally aborts a connection so your application logic can proceed accordingly.
-This can be useful for logging purposes or halting business logic when necessary.
+The goal here is to detect when a client intentionally aborts a connection so your application logic can proceed accordingly.
+This can be useful for logging purposes or halting business logic.

 ### Hands-on